Veeraragavanv27/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 To implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs).
 This ensures that votes are counted fairly without revealing who voted for whom.

 # Algorithm:
-Step 1: Voter Registration
+## step 1: Key Generation:

+Each voter creates a secret vote key.

+## step 1: Commitment Submission:

-Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.
+Voter submits a hashed version (commitment) of their vote to the smart contract.

-Step 2: Voting Process
-Voters submit their votes privately using a hash, without revealing their choice.

-Step 3: ZK Verification
+## step 1: Registration Verification:

+The contract records the commitment, confirming the voter is registered.

+## step 1: Private Voting:

+Voter submits their actual vote in hashed form, ensuring privacy.

+## step 1: Zero-Knowledge Proof:

-The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.
+A ZK proof verifies the vote is valid and cast by a registered voter, without revealing the vote.

-Step 4: Vote Counting
+## step 1: Vote Storage:

+The contract stores the verified encrypted vote.

+## step 1: Voting Deadline:

+Once the deadline passes, voting ends and votes can be counted.

+## step 1: Vote Tallying:

-Once voting ends, the contract reveals the final tally without linking votes to individuals.
+The contract calculates the final result without exposing individual votes or identities.

 # Program: